 Normal testing procedures for System 15 or System XFR may be employed if using MJ Grey couplings.
-Maximum water pressure shall be 10 feet of head for all sizes.
+Maximum hydrostatic pressure shall be 10 feet of head for all sizes of MJ Grey.
 Proper safety precautions and protective equipment should be employed during all testing procedures.